The employment tribunal

 The National Minimum Wage is a single average hourly rate.
 Employees will be entitled to the minimum wage whether they work on a permanent, full-time, part-time, temporary or casual basis; work shifts, nights or through an agency.

-It is important to remember that the National Minimum Wage increases on a yearly basis.
+It is important to remember that the National Minimum Wage increases on a yearly basis, currently every April.

 What counts as salary

 Salary is deemed to be actual payments made to the employee.
-An employer cannot pay part of the employee’s salary in cash and the remainder, for example, by providing a travel card.
-While this would be seen as an employee benefit for tax purposes, it would not count for the purposes of salary.
+An employer cannot pay part of the employee’s salary in cash and the remainder, for example, by providing a travel card or clothing or alcohol.
+While this might be seen as an employee benefit for tax purposes, it would not count for the purposes of salary.

 Payments can be made cash in hand but must comply with tax and national insurance obligations and the employee must still be provided with a payslip.